-Noise from aircraft is a concern for communities near airports, for the aviation industry, and for travelers.
+Noise from aircraft is a concern for communities near airports, for the aviation industry and for travellers.

-Transport Canada administers aircraft noise standards, working with third parties such as Health Canada, NAV CANADA, and the International Civil Aviation Organization (ICAO).
+We administer aircraft noise standards, working with third parties such as Health Canada, NAV CANADA and the International Civil Aviation Organization (ICAO).

 - Reducing aircraft noise by changing operational procedures